Top

 DUI in Summerville

-Why Fight Your Dui Charges?
+Why Fight Your DUI Charges?

 DUI charges are most definitely worth fighting.
-Apart from all of the fines, penalties, high insurance and possibly jail time, dui charges build on each other.
+Apart from all of the fines, penalties, high insurance and possibly jail time, DUI charges build on each other.

 So if you happen to receive another DUI charge within 10 years of your previous conviction you will be facing much harsher penalties than before.